 Elderly people and those with disabilities need personalised support to be able to live with independence and dignity.
 The CHC33015 - Certificate III in Individual Support (Ageing, Disability) will train workers who provide help and support through a customised plan to the aged, people with disabilities or others.

-The HLT33115 - Certificate III in Health Services Assistance (Assisting in Nursing Work in Acute Care) reflects the role of workers who use knowledge and skills to provide assistance to health professional staff for the care of clients.
-This involves the worker in direct client contact under supervision.
+This qualification covers workers in a range of work roles who provide assistance to health professional staff with the care of clients.
+Health Services Assistance involves the worker in direct client contact under supervision.

 People who have disabilities can lead a fulfilling life with a minimal amount of support.
 The CHC43115 - Certificate IV in Disability course helps you to take the next step in a satisfying career in the Disabled sector in Australia, and empower people with disabilities to achieve higher levels of independence.